obedtandadjaja/Hadoop-exercises/README.md

 ## Data
 ### Input Files

 These input compressed archives can also be downloaded from Udacity servers.
-Please check [here](http://content.udacity-data.com/courses/ud617/purchases.txt.gz) for input file for Problem Statement 1 and [here](http://content.udacity-data.com/courses/ud617/access_log.gz) for Problem Statement 2.<br>
+Please check [here](http://content.udacity-data.com/courses/ud617/purchases.txt.gz) for input file for Case 1 and [here](http://content.udacity-data.com/courses/ud617/access_log.gz) for Case 2.<br>
 These links are also mentioned in the instructions document provided by Udacity Course Instructors.

 ## [Case 1](case1)